-- No. 8 meetings, the Head of the Risk Management Function; - No. 6 meetings, the Head of the Internal Audit Function; - No. 4 meetings, the Vice President of the Factoring Department; - No. 5 meetings, the Vice President of the Finance and Credit Department; - No. 6 meetings, the Vice President of the Planning, Administration and Control Department; - No. 6 meetings, the Chief Reporting Officer; - No. 2 meetings, the Chairman of the SB; - No. 3 meeting, the Head of the Information and Communication Technologies B.U.; - No. 9 meetings, the Investor Relator; - No. 2 meetings, the Integration Manager; - No. 7 meetings, the Head of the International Markets and Development Department; - No. 1 meeting, the Data Controller in the Privacy field; - No. 2 meetings, a representative of the Auditing Company; - No. 1 meeting, representatives of Avvera S.r.l., to provide appropriate insights on the topics on the agenda.
+- No. 2 meetings, the Chairman of the SB; - No. 2 meetings, a representative of the Audit Firm; - No. 1 the Head of the Information and Communication Technologies B.U.; - No. 1 meeting, the Head of Finance and Treasury; - No. 1 meeting, the Head of the Information and Communication Technologies B.U.; - No. 1 meeting, the Head of the Regulations and Processes B.U.; - No. 1 meeting, the Head of the Credit Rating B.U.; - No. 1 meeting, the Head of the Planning and Control B.U.; - No. 1 meeting, the Vice President of Credit and Finance18 - No. 1 meeting, representatives of Avvera S.r.l.
+(DPO), to provide appropriate insights on the topics on the agenda.

 The Head of the Corporate Affairs Secretariat B.U., also took part in the meetings of the Board of Directors.
-It is reported that the General Counsel Function (which the Corporate Affairs Secretariat belongs) constitutes the oversight and specialized control of the main corporate governance processes, ensuring all appropriate legal advice for the proper functioning of the corporate governance institutes of the Bank and the Group, including those relating to the eligibility requirements of corporate officers, to relations with parties related to the correctness of the decision-making process, as well as to the related interactions with the Supervisory Authorities.
+It should be noted that the General Counsel Function (to which the Corporate Affairs Secretariat reports) is the body responsible for the specialist supervision and control of the main corporate governance processes, ensuring all appropriate legal advice for the proper functioning of the Bank's and the Group's corporate governance institutions, including those relating to the eligibility requirements of corporate officers, to relations with parties related to the correctness of the decision-making process, as well as to the related interactions with the Supervisory Authorities.